Nkzq/vite-frontend-starter/README.md

 * #### JavaScript

-**JavaScript** files, with support of latest ECMAScript, are located under `src/assets/js/` Scripts are working as modules with conditionnal import using `conditioner`, see the documentation [`here`](https://github.com/rikschennink/conditioner).
+**JavaScript** files, with support of the latest ECMAScript, are located under `src/assets/js/` Scripts are loaded as modules with conditionnal import using `conditioner`, feel free to consult the documentation of this dependency [`here`](https://github.com/rikschennink/conditioner).

-Use `data-module` attribute with your corresponding JS file.
-You can also add context, like breakpoint and visibility, see the example below.
+Use a `data-module` attribute with a value corresponding to the name of your JS file for it to be loaded in your HTML file.
+You can condition the loading of your module to a context, for instance a breakpoint, by specifying a `data-context` attribute.
+The context will detail the conditions required for the module to be loaded.
-Hello module will be imported if the current viewport has atleast a width of 48rem (768px) and if the element is visible in the viewport.
+For instance, in the following example, the Hello module will be imported if the current viewport has atleast a width of 48rem (768px) and if the element is visible in the viewport.

 ```twig
 <h1